-- 1. Transparency: Relevant stakeholders should be transparent in their approach to reporting and supply complete disclosure of all activities within the stated scope and boundary, the granularity of data reporting, and avoid reporting only on positive results.
+- 1. Transparency: Relevant stakeholders should be transparent in their approach to reporting and supply complete disclosure of all activities within the stated scope and boundary, and the granularity of data reporting.
+Selective reporting for examples, of on positive results, should not be permitted.
 For context, disclosure should be accompanied by information on the limits of the environmental and/or social resources at the sector, local, regional, or global level. - 2.
 Consistency and comparability: All parties are encouraged to disclose a minimum set of ESG metrics for real estate applying standardised reporting methodologies, scope and reporting boundaries to support comparability across the market.
 Comparability needs to be between investment types and between real estate asset classes.
-It is envisaged that the minimum set of ESG disclosure metrics for real estate would be supplemented with other metrics, as appropriate, for investment portfolios and the different real estate asset classes. - 3.
-Verification: All parties are encouraged to verify data to an external standard using independent third party verification.
-Nevertheless, the Working Group acknowledges the practical challenges for landlords associated with the verification of occupier data. - 4.
-Detailed data notes: All parties must disclose emissions factors, estimation methodology, scope and boundaries, and any limitations, such as use of benchmark/proxy data in the absence of actual portfolio/asset specific data.
-Details on any acquisitions, divestment, and/or policy changes and how they affect portfolio performance and trends over the reporting period shall be included3.
+It is envisaged that the minimum set of